Visyond/website-hugo/site/content/_index.md

   <div class="home-hero__topSubtitle-subtitle">Automate What-if analysis, Scenarios and Monte Carlo Simulations.</div>
   <div class="home-hero__topSubtitle-subtitle">Visualize your spreadsheets as interactive dashboards for forecasting and What-if analysis.</div>
 StepsHeader: >-
-      Get Started in 3 Simple Steps
+      No Need to Install Anything.
+Just Follow These 3 Simple Steps.
 StepsBlock:
   - descr: >-
-      Import your spreadsheet to complement your existing toolkit (e.g., Excel, BI-tools) , or create one from scratch.</br></br>
+      [Sign up](/accounts/signup/) and [import your spreadsheet](https://help.visyond.com/articles/importing-from-excel/) to complement your existing toolkit (e.g., Excel, BI-tools) , or create one from scratch in Visyond.</br></br>
-      Visyond will warn you if there are errors or data anomalies, and create a collaborative workspace if you need to work in teams and track changes.</br></br>
+      We will warn you if there are errors or data anomalies, and create a collaborative workspace if you need to work in teams and track changes.</br></br>
       We can also build a model and maintain it for you.
     benefitsList:
       - text: >-